Ossie’s Officially Unapproved Guide to Surviving Group Projects (Without Turning to Necromancy)

 And if someone starts their part with, “So I didn’t really get to finish this but—”

-And let the spiritual detachment wash over you like a cold mist from the archives.
-It’s not your fault they have no idea what’s going on, and it’s too late to do anything now.
+Just smile and nod.
+Let the spiritual detachment wash over you like a cold mist from the Archives.
+It’s not your fault they have no idea what’s going on, and it’s honestly way too late to do anything now.

 Final Thought From the Velvet Pillow:

-Pretend you were never assigned to the group in the first place.
+Better yet, pretend you were never assigned to the group in the first place and change schools.

 (That’s my move.
 Works at least three times a century.)